 One should add at this point that public school in England means private school – as the Ministry of Defence deals with war and the Ministry of Health looks after the sick.
 At least, that was its purpose when launched by a Labour Government in 1947, although many observers have noted that since Jeremy Hunt (Charterhouse) and Matt Hancock (The King’s School, Cheshire) took on the ministerial health portfolios it appears the political resolve is to dismantle the NHS into bite size pieces easy to swallow by circling hedge funds and friends of Tory ministers, a strategy introduced by Margaret Thatcher by ‘stealth,’ the very word used in a secret policy document of the time.

-Present health secretary Said Javid, a confirmed Thatcherite and financial genius, did not attend private school and, like all converts and turncoats, continues Thatcher’s sacred mission.
-They sold the Post office and British Rail.
+Present Chancellor, Liar Hunt, continues Thatcher’s sacred mission.
+They sold the Post Office and British Rail, the gas works and the water works.
 If there is anyone in Britain who still believes they won’t sell the NHS, they must be spending too much time studying the rules of the Eton Wall Game.

 Britain is ‘deeply elitist’ according to a report by the government’s Social Mobility and Child Poverty Commission.
 People educated at public school and Oxbridge create a ‘closed shop at the top’ and elitism ‘is so embedded in Britain that it could be called social engineering.’